gruntwork-io/terraform-google-gke/modules/gke-cluster/README.md

 that reference your G Suite Google Groups.
 Note that you cannot enable this feature on existing clusters.

 For more information, see https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control#google-groups-for-gke.

+## Experimental features

+### ISTIO addon

+Please be aware that enabling istio on the cluster disables all cross pod network access by default.
+Network policies for GKE should be configured separetly.